 This was my first attempt at trying to recreate this Target Chocolate Cocoa ball, so ill be sure to update as I do this again and find new and better ways to make!

 Other Delicious Recipe Ideas

-- Haystack Cookies with Peanut Butter – Haystack Cookies with Peanut Butter and crunchy chow mein noodles are a delicious variation of our normal no bake Haystack cookies with just butterscotch chips.
+- Haystack Cookies with Peanut Butter – Haystack Cookies with Peanut Butter and crunchy chow mien noodles are a delicious variation of our normal no bake Haystack cookies with just butterscotch chips.
 These haystack cookies combine creamy peanut butter with baking chips to create a really rich and amazing cookie that can be ready to enjoy in literally minutes.

-- Butterscotch Haystack Cookies – Haystack cookies made with creamy butterscotch chips and crunchy chow mein noodles are the perfect pairing for a no bake cookie done in minutes.
+- Butterscotch Haystack Cookies – Haystack cookies made with creamy butterscotch chips and crunchy chow mien noodles are the perfect pairing for a no bake cookie done in minutes.
 Incredibly delicious, no bake cookies are an amazing time savor all holiday season long and so easy for kids to help in the kitchen.

 - Microwave Peanut Butter Brittle – This microwave peanut brittle recipe is an easy sweet, salty and buttery peanut brittle that takes minutes to make.
 No- fuss, full proof method that requires no stove top candy thermometer!
 Vintage Christmas dessert that easily gifts and lasts for weeks!

 - Crock Pot Apple Pie Dump Cake – With apple pie filling and cake mix, this simple dessert tastes just like an apple pie- without the work.
 Complimentary to ice cream or on its own, the pecans add a great texture.
 Look no further!